aeternity/protocol/channels/OFF-CHAIN.md

  ---------------------- ----
 ```

-- `chain_hash`: transaction hash of the chain you want to use
+- `chain_hash`: genesis block hash of the chain you want to use
 - `temporary_channel_id`: randomly chosen id unique between the involved
   parties,
 - `minimum_depth`: number of blocks until an opening transaction should be